IshanaRaina/sql-labs/core-sql/section-2.md

 So far, we've queried one table at a time but what if we want to retrieve data that lies in more than one table?
 Joins allow us to access data that resides in more than one table **inside of a single statement**.

-There are several types of joins to support the different ways in which we might want to combine the tables.
-When specifying a join we must choose a join type and then specify the columns on which the join must happen.
-The process can be repeated and additional tables can be joined to other tables already being used in the statement.
-Note that the same table can appear multiple times, and it can even be joined to itself (this is known as a self join which we will learn about in just a bit).

 > For example, to retrieve all items ordered by John Doe in one query we can execute the following:

 ```SQL